 Festival foods in China

-In order to occupy the festival market in China and satisfy the taste and demanding of Chinese consumers, Starbucks released Starbucks mooncake and Starbucks zongzi in recent years.
-In the first year when Starbucks sold mooncakes, it did not do that very well.
+In order to enter the festival market in China and satisfy the taste and demanding of Chinese consumers, Starbucks released Starbucks mooncakes and Starbucks zongzi in recent years.
+In the first year of its existance, the mooncake did not sell very well.
 But from the second year onward, Starbucks combined the mid-autumn festival theme with it’s coffee culture, creating a new kind of mooncake called the coffee mooncake.

 Starbucks not only sells coffee, tea, coffee beans, and mooncakes, but also sells cups.
-It’s tumblers are very popular in China, which are often sold out in couple weeks.
+Its tumbler cups and coffee mugs are very popular in China, which are often sold out in couple weeks.
 All throughout China, cups with the Starbucks logo are everywhere.
 The market for Starbucks’ cups has already spread from white-collar workers to students.
 Cups of Starbucks are broadly classified into two categories, tumblers and mugs.
-It can also be classified by themes, which are charm-LOGO cups, city cups, thematic mugs, etc. Starbucks released a type of city cup which is relative to China in 2004.
+It can also be classified by themes, which are charm-logo cups, city cups, thematic mugs, etc. In 2004, Starbucks released a type of city cup with designs based on Chinese cities.
 Many big cities like Shanghai, Hong Kong and Beijing designed their own mugs and mini cups.

 Starbucks entered the Chinese market in 1999.
 The company targeted young consumers in China and it predicted that the changing lifestyle of young people in the country would increase their demand of coffee.
 Wang Jinlong, CEO of Starbucks in China said they aimed to reach two targets.
 The first was to create a new kind of place and bring a unique environment to the Chinese lifestyle.
 The second was to combine Chinese tastes with products from Starbucks to give Chinese consumers something new while maintaining a level of familiarity.